Which place is cheaper, Saaremaa or Cesis?

 Both Saaremaa and Cesis are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Cesis for the small town charm and the natural beauty.
 Also, many visitors come to Saaremaa in the spring for the beaches, the small town charm, and the natural beauty.

 Saaremaa can get quite cold in the spring.
 In the spring, Cesis is much warmer than Saaremaa.
-Typically, the spring temperatures in Cesis in April are around 5°C (42°F), and Saaremaa is about 4°C (38°F).
+Typically, the spring temperatures in Cesis in April average around 5°C (42°F), and Saaremaa averages at about 4°C (38°F).

 In April, Cesis usually receives more rain than Saaremaa.
-At this time of the year, Cesis gets 39 mm (1.5 in) of rain, while Saaremaa receives 29 mm (1.1 in) of rain.
+Cesis gets 39 mm (1.5 in) of rain, while Saaremaa receives 29 mm (1.1 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|